 - Ottawa labour market

-Connectors are asked to refer the Connectee to three people in their network, and then each of these people is asked to refer the Connectee to another three contacts.
+Connectors are asked to refer the Connectee to one people in their network.

 These referrals may be potential employers, influential leaders within their industry or other people who will benefit from meeting with an internationally educated professional.